FinweLtd/orion360-sdk-pro-ios/README.md

 Introduction
 -------

-This is a binary delivery of the Orion360 Engine for iOS and tvos.
+This is a binary delivery of the Orion360 Engine for iOS and tvOS.

 What's new
 -------
-Build 2.2.47, Jun 20, 2017:
-* Performance improvements and bug fixes
+Build 2.2.48, Sep 16, 2022:
+* Added OrionMediaURL for accessing secured content
+* Updated dependencies

 Installation
 -------